dsanson/dsanson.github.com/301f2010/_posts/2010-08-27-bookstore.markdown

 title: Bookstore SNAFU
 layout: phil301-post
 section: main
+excerpt: I seem to have screwed up the textbook order.
+The bookstores have one of the two required books, *Readings in Ancient Greek Philosophy*, but not the other, *Philosophy before Socrates*.
 ---

 I seem to have screwed up the textbook order.
 The bookstores have one of the two required books, *Readings in Ancient Greek Philosophy*, but not the other, *Philosophy before Socrates*.
 (ISBNs and further details [here](textbook.html)).